skywarth/annals-of-disco/medicine/physical/ailments.md

 - Caused by a bacteria "Neisseria gonorrhoeae"
 - Primary symptom is burning sensation on urination.
 - But be careful: Usually doesn't show any symptom !
 So hard to diagnose.
+- Far likely to be found on young adults

 ### Tuberculosis
 - Two main states.
 Latent TB and Active TB.